kyorohiro/hello_ymfm_wasm/README.md

 Release files are available here:

-- WebAssembly builds for YM2612
+- WebAssembly (wasm) builds for YM2612
 - JavaScript wrappers for browser-side use
 - browser demos and app-style tools